EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 option.
 (Note that in an Ansible Tower cluster, a git repository is required and will be created later by `tpaexec provision` if it does not already exist.)

+## Keyring backend for vault password

+TPA generates a cluster specific ansible vault password.
+This password is used to encrypt other sensitive variables generated for the cluster, postgres user password, barman user password and so on.

+Keyring backend `system` will leverage the best keyring backend on your system from the list of supported backend by python keyring module including gnome-keyring and secret-tool.

+Default is to store the vault password using `system` keyring for new cluster. removing `keyring_backend: system` in config.yml file **before** any `provision` will revert previous default to store vault password in plaintext file.

+Using `keyring_backend: system` also generates a `vault_name` entry in config.yml used to store the vault password unique storage name.
+TPA generate an UUID by default but there is no naming scheme requirements.

+Note: When using `keyring_backend: system` and the same base config.yml file for multiple clusters with same `cluster_name`, by copying the config file to a different location, ensure the value pair (`vault_name`, `cluster_name`) is unique for each cluster copy.

+Note: When using `keyring_backend: system` and moving an already provisioned cluster folder to a different tpa host, ensure that you export the associated vault password on the new machine's system keyring. vault password can be displayed via `tpaexec show-vault <cluster_dir>`.

 ## Examples